 Every book I write includes characters who express thoughts with which I do not agree, or which I am writing as a thought experiment but would never defend.
 This is the nature of art.

 I am complicated.
 Not that it should matter to you (a creator’s art should generally be evaluated independently of their person), but if you insist on knowing: My spiritual life could be generally classified as “Christian”, but don’t try to nail me to a denomination or set of dogma.
-I’m married, but will probably never have children.
-I’ve been known to tell people that my heart is a thorny poisonous vine watered by the tears of children, even as I am helping a tween learn to unpack a complex text.
 I’m grumpy, but I love getting to know people and helping them.
-I struggle with depression, but I’m a relentlessly positive person.
+I struggle with anxiety, but I’m a relentlessly positive person.

 I am, like almost everyone who is honest with themselves, an eclectic bundle of contradictions, and that is what makes life interesting.